wfinsinger/tapas/README.md

 If you are having problems running *tapas* or if you have any suggestions, please use the “Issues” tab.
-Contributions to this work are more than welcome. *Tapas* is meant as a flexible data-analysis environment, just as its real-world counterpart that is based on a “pick & choose sides” philosophy.
+Contributions to this work are more than welcome. *tapas* is meant as a flexible data-analysis environment, just as its real-world counterpart that is based on a “pick & choose sides” philosophy.
 Thus, feel free to fork, make changes, and then file a pull request.
 Alternatively, get in touch to discuss how